Get back on track with your business tax obligations.

 The tax lawyers at Wiggam Law are experienced at guiding employers through the best strategy for your unique situation.

-Typically, the IRS does not file criminal charges for unpaid payroll taxes, unless the employer owes millions of dollars.
+Typically, the IRS does not file criminal charges for unpaid payroll taxes, unless the employer owes significant sums of money and rationally disregards the IRS’ request.
 However, if convicted, the sentence can often be five years in prison.

 Wiggam Law employment tax attorneys are able to represent you no matter how much you owe in unpaid payroll taxes.